bananana/solid/README.md

     ./run.py

 By default the app will run on *localhost:5000*.
 You can modify that in config.py.
-If you want to run the app in a virtual machine, you'll want to set host to 0.0.0.0
+If you want to run the app in a virtual machine, you'll want to set HOST to 0.0.0.0

 ## Database
 Using sqlite for now, to make development easier.
 If you modify models, you'll need to migrate the database: